Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 #### Implicit Clause

-As described earlier, due to an implied patent license (where patent exhaustion applies), the licensee is often allowed to freely use and distribute the covered work even if the open-source license does not mention patents specifically.
+As mentioned earlier, due to an implied patent license, the licensee is often allowed to freely use and distribute the covered work even if the open-source license does not mention patents specifically.
 Still, it is beneficial to have an explicit patent clause in the license, i.e. in writing from the patent holder that a patent license is granted.
 This is mainly true since patent exhaustion, as well as the interpretation and validity of implicit clauses, may differ between jurisdictions - and there could be certain edge cases [4][1][3].
 Another question is whether an implicit patent clause has been tested in court, otherwise it makes the situation uncertain [1].¹